sabrinaahmednitu/assignment2/README.md

 ## Description

-The project is a backend application built using Express TypeScript and Node.js.It has Mongoose for MongoDB interactions, Zod for schema validation and CORS and  eslint for cross-origin resource sharing This README file will guide you on how to set up and run this application locally.
+The project is built using Express TypeScript and Node.js.It has Mongoose for MongoDB , Zod for schema validation and CORS and  eslint for cross-origin resource sharing .This README file will guide you on how to set up and run this application locally.

 ## Must have

-Before you begin, ensure you have met the following requirements:
+ Ensure you have met the following requirements:
 - Node.js
 - npm
 - MongoDB